VerinaG/2022-Shopify-Frontend/README.md

 - Generate random prompts when your creativity is running low
 - See a record of previous prompts
 - Select from a range of AIs to keep the conversation interesting
-- Conventiently works on desktop and mobile
+- Available on desktop and mobile

 # Usage